Hochschule Fresenius - University of Applied Science

 Computer science provides the computational foundation for data science through algorithm design, complexity analysis, and efficient data structures.
 Core contributions include machine learning algorithms, distributed computing paradigms, database systems, and software engineering practices.
 System design principles enable scalable data processing architectures, while computational thinking frameworks guide algorithmic problem-solving approaches essential for data-driven solutions.

 Mathematics provides the theoretical backbone for data science through linear algebra (matrix operations, eigenvalues, vector spaces), calculus (derivatives, gradients, optimization), and discrete mathematics (graph theory, combinatorics).
-These mathematical foundations enable dimensionality reduction techniques, gradient-based optimization algorithms, statistical modeling, and the rigorous formulation of machine learning problems.
+These mathematical foundations enable dimensionality reduction techniques, gradient-based optimization algorithms, statistical modeling, and the rigorous formulation of machine learning problems (see the figure below).
 Mathematical rigor ensures the validity and interpretability of analytical results.

 Statistics provides the methodological framework for data analysis through hypothesis testing, confidence intervals, regression analysis, and experimental design.
 Econometrics contributes advanced techniques for causal inference, time series analysis, and handling observational data challenges such as endogeneity and selection bias.
 These disciplines ensure rigorous uncertainty quantification, model validation, and the ability to draw reliable conclusions from data while understanding limitations and assumptions.